Generalizable Implicit Neural Representations via Instance Pattern Composers: Experiments

 \subsection{Ablation Study}

 \paragraph{Methods for Weight Modulation} We first validate the design of our modulation method in Eq.~\eqref{eq:W=UV}, where the modulated weights $\bW^{(n)}$ consists of the matrix multiplication of instance-agnostic weight $\bU$ and instance-specific parameter $\bV^{(n)}$.
 We compare our method with three variants in Table~\ref{tab:ablation_mod_type} to predict the modulated weights $\bW^{(n)}$: the direct prediction $\bW^{(n)}=\bV^{(n)}$, Hadamard product $\bU \odot \bV^{(n)}$, and an instance-specific $\mathbf{U}^{(n)}$.
 In the case of $\mathbf{U}^{(n)} \mathbf{V}^{(n)}$, our transformer predicts each column vector of $\mathbf{U}^{(n)}$ and row vector of $\mathbf{V}^{(n)}$.
-Although the variants except for the direct prediction provide reasonable results in Table~\ref{tab:ablation_mod_type}, our method outperforms the other variants on both image reconstruction and novel view synthesis.
+Although the variants provide reasonable results in Table~\ref{tab:ablation_mod_type}, our method shows high performance on both image reconstruction and novel view synthesis.

 \paragraph{The Location of Modulated Weights} We change the location of weight modulation from the first layer to the fifth layer and evaluate its effects.
 Table~\ref{tab:ablation_mod_scope} shows that modulating the second MLP weight achieves the best performance on image reconstruction of both ImageNette and FFHQ.
 Interestingly, the performance on ImageNette significantly deteriorates when we modulate the first layer, which takes Fourier features as its input.
 Considering the high complexity of ImageNette, a coordinate-based MLP necessitates complex frequency patterns rather than simple and periodic Fourier features to generate instance content patterns of an image.
 The PSNRs also deteriorate when we modulate the third or above layers, since the MLP cannot learn the pattern composition rule enough.
 Thus, we modulate the second layer for generalizable INRs in experiments.